benjaminselfridge/model-checking/doc/ModelChecking2.md

 ## The `Modify` statement

-In this section and the next section, we will define some helper functions that will make it easier to create readable statements in our language.
+In this section and the next section, we will define some helper functions that will make it easier to create readable statements in `MIG`.
 In this section, we focus on `Modify`; in the next, we'll look at `IfGoto`.

 The `Modify` constructor takes a single argument, an `Effect`: